OctopusDeploy/blog/blog/2020-01/nginx-ingress-crds/index.md

 ![](sampleapp.svg "width=500")

 I've used Helm to install NGINX, but it is not as easy as it could be.
 The [GitHub docs](https://github.com/nginxinc/kubernetes-ingress/tree/master/deployments/helm-chart#installing-via-helm-repository) point you to the Helm repo at https://helm.nginx.com/edge, which failed for me.
-The chart from the official Helm repoistory at https://kubernetes-charts.storage.googleapis.com/ did not include the CRDs.
+The chart from the official Helm repository at https://kubernetes-charts.storage.googleapis.com/ did not include the CRDs.

 The solution was to clone the NGINX Git repo and install the Helm chart from a local file.
 These commands worked with Helm 3: